mcclure/snes9x/README.md

 	DEALINGS IN THE SOFTWARE.

 SNES9X has its own license or cloud of licenses.
 It looks like it's MIT but there's a copy of the GPL in the docs/ folder??
 Look in the docs/ folder.

+# Notes -- to be moved into a README-USAGE.md at some point

+Turning off the "frame display" requires pressing period.